ejscunha/email_organizer/README.md

+# Disclaimer

+This was my solution for a challenge to build an app in 72 hours

 # Email Organizer

 Email Organizer is an Elixir/Phoenix application that helps you organize and categorize your emails from Gmail.
-It uses machine learning to automatically categorize incoming emails and provides a clean web interface to manage your email subscriptions.
+It uses LLM to automatically categorize incoming emails and provides a clean web interface to manage your email subscriptions.

 ## Features